How heroin turned this town into 'the most unhappy place' in the U.S.

 After that, Wilkes-Barre became a city of abandoned buildings and boarded-up store fronts as the remaining residents struggled to find their footing in an economy where the main employers were now government agencies, the local colleges and hospitals.

 The recession in 2008 hit Wilkes-Barre — long a Democratic bastion — hard.
 And when Barack Obama was running for president, hopeful residents voted for him in droves and did so again when he ran for reelection in 2012.
-But while the rest of the country rebounded, this Rust Belt city and the rest of the county, including Vice President Joe Biden's hometown of Scranton, were slow to recover.
+But while the rest of the country rebounded, this Rust Belt city and the rest of the county, including Vice President Joe Biden's hometown of Scranton, across the border in Lackawanna County, were slow to recover.

 Many jobs returned, but not many were the good-paying kind that could support a middle-class life.
 And those who opted to stay in Wilkes-Barre became disappointed and resentful.